joshuacarmack/tricitiesmesh/content/_index.md

 {{% /blocks/lead %}}

 {{% blocks/section %}}
-We're working to set up a mesh network of solar-powered radio repeaters in Iowa.
+We're working to set up a mesh network of solar-powered radio repeaters in the Tri-Cities, TN area (Kingsport, Johnson City, and Bristol).
 Users also contribute to the network using their personal Meshtastic devices.
 These radios communicate in the 915 MHz ISM band using the LoRa protocol.
 The radios mesh using the open-source Meshtastic software.